credmark/credmark-models-py/README.md

 ### Error handling

-The top level `run_model.py` will catch any exceptions and output error JSON to stdout and exit with an error code.
+The top level will catch any exceptions and output error JSON to stdout and exit with an error code.

-Models can raise an exception to terminate a run.
-Models that do an API request to run another model will terminate if the requested model has an error.
+Models can raise a `credmark.model.errors.ModelRunError` (or other Exception) to terminate a run.

+Models that run another model will terminate if the requested model has an error.

 Models should never write to stdout.
 They may use a logger to write to stderr.